 The Elemis Pro-Cleansing Balm* that I mentioned earlier handily doubles up as a makeup remover.
 That said, I also love Garnier’s Micellar Water* for a thorough clean without stripping the skin of its natural oils.

 Toiletries might be slightly less glamorous than fancy-smelling creams and lotions but they’re just as (if not more) important, so leave them out at your own peril.

 This might not be the most glamorous of beauty essentials for travel.
 However, it goes without saying that no matter what kind of trip you’re planning, deodorant should be at the top of your packing list.

 Perfume is an optional extra but it’s always a nice touch to make an outfit feel finished off.
-When travelling, we recommend swapping out your favourite or most expensive bottle in favour of a smaller, easy-to-pack bottle.
+When travelling, I recommend swapping out your favourite or most expensive bottle in favour of a smaller, easy-to-pack bottle.

-Although an electric toothbrush is bulkier than your average manual version, we think it’s worth making space in your case for.
+Although an electric toothbrush is bulkier than your average manual version, I think it’s worth making space in your case for.
 After all, studies have shown that electric toothbrushes are more effective in the fight against plaque and gigivitis, removing up to 21% more than manual toothbrushes after three months of use.